cheatham1/SoftwareBook/take_a_look_at_the_data.md

     TBrowser m

-The click on ROOT Files results/WZ.root to see all your histograms.
+Then click on **ROOT Files results/WZ.root** to see all your histograms.
 Click on a variable name to display the histogram.